Grain Free Italian Meatballs

 But when I discovered the Spirelli, it was a game-changer.
 I now make zucchini and squash “spaghetti” dishes a few times a week because they are quick, inexpensive, extremely nutritious, and best of all, they taste like the Italian dishes I grew up eating and loving.
 I also love baking a spaghetti squash and using the flesh for my spaghetti, too.

 These Italian meatballs hit our kitchen table at least once a week.
 I usually make a big batch of meatballs ahead of time, freeze them, and then pop a few out whenever I need a quick meal.

-I love serving these meatballs with my homemade garden pasta sauce recipe, but on nights I’m in a big hurry and just need to throw something together, I use a store bought organic pasta sauce like THIS one.
+I love serving these meatballs with my homemade garden pasta sauce recipe, but on nights I’m in a big hurry and just need to throw something together, I use a store bought organic pasta sauce.